-She hopes that brain researchers can work with technology groups to develop a small instrument that can be attached to the baby’s wrist, and that beeps faster the closer the hands get to the face – just like a backup sensor that beeps faster as a car approaches an object.
+She hopes that brain researchers can work with technology groups to develop a small instrument that can be attached to the baby’s wrist.
+It beeps faster the closer the hands get to the face.
+Just like a backup sensor that beeps faster as a car approaches an object.

 In this way, even blind infants can learn about their own body and movements, and about distance, space and the body’s relationship to its surroundings, from an early stage.
 This will speed up brain development.

 “It’s especially important for blind children to be challenged to explore the world on their own.
 For visually impaired babies, it can be tempting for them to just stay calm, where it’s safe.
 But we know that crawling and active exploration of the environment within safe boundaries speeds up brain development,” says Van der Meer.